 Nuts – Almonds, cashews, walnuts there’s a whole world of nuts out there.

-Nut butters – Much like the above there are a variety of nut butter available to buy or you can make your own.
+Nut butters – Much like the above there is a variety of nut butter available to buy or you can make your own.

 Seitan – a meat replacement with a “meaty” texture.